panva/jose/docs/README.md

 - `token`: `<String>` JSON Web Token to verify
 - `keyOrStore`: `<JWK.Key>` &vert; `<JWKS.KeyStore>` The key or store to verify with.
 When `<JWKS.KeyStore>` instance is provided a selection of possible candidate keys will be done and the operation will succeed if just one key matches.
+Any `JWK.asKey()` compatible input also works.
+  `<JWK.Key>` instances are recommended for performance purposes when re-using the same key for every operation.
 - `options`: `<Object>`
   - `algorithms`: `string[]` Array of expected signing algorithms.
 JWT signed with an algorithm not found in this option will be rejected. **Default:** accepts all algorithms available on the